Franz Jáchym

-Franz Jáchym (3 September 1910 – 29 November 1984) was an Austrian prelate of the Roman Catholic Church who served as Coadjutor Bishop of Vienna from 1950–83, and as Titular Archbishop of Maronea.
+Franz Jáchym (3 September 1910 – 29 November 1984) was an Austrian prelate of the Roman Catholic Church who served as Coadjutor Bishop of Vienna from 1950 to 1983, and as Titular Archbishop of Maronea.
 He graduated from the University of Vienna.
 After ordination, his served in a parish and the diocesan chancery before being appointed coadjutor bishop in 1950.
 Consecrated in May 1950 by Cardinal Theodor Innitzer, he served in that office until his retirement in 1983.

 Biography

 Early life and education

 Jáchym was born on 3 September 1910 in Vienna, Austria-Hungary.
 Orphaned at age eight, in 1925 he entered the Knabenseminar Hollabrunn (de), a minor seminary in Vienna.
 He passed the matriculation examination on 20 June 1931, and entered the Seminary of Vienna (de), and also studied theology at the University of Vienna.
 In the late 1930s he returned to the University of Vienna to study moral theology, earning his Doctor of Divinity on 3 December 1941.